cs-education/sysbuild/CONTRIBUTING.md

     `grunt travis`

 10. [Create a pull request](https://help.github.com/articles/creating-a-pull-request) for merging into the upstream `master` branch.
-Wait for someone to review your code and merge your changes.
+You're all set!
+Now wait for someone to review your code and merge your changes.

 IMPORTANT: By submitting a patch, you agree to allow the project owners to license your work as mentioned [in the License section at the bottom](#license).